Looking Closely at the Growth Curve for 111 Inc. (YI)

-111 Inc. (NASDAQ:YI) went up by 18.47% from its latest closing price compared to the recent 1-year high of $45.88.
-The company’s stock price has collected 96.20% of gains in the last five trading sessions.
+111 Inc. (NASDAQ:YI) went down by -7.58% from its latest closing price compared to the recent 1-year high of $45.88.
+The company’s stock price has collected -14.09% of loss in the last five trading sessions.
 Press Release reported on 02/05/21 that 111, Inc. Signs Strategic Cooperation Agreement with Jilin Baiyi Doctor Group to Create & Deliver New Models for Internet Medical Services

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.